European Organization of Supreme Audit Institutions: History

-Matanyahu Englman, the State Comptroller and Ombudsman of the State of Israel, is vice-president of the organization and slated to become its president in 2024.
+Matanyahu Englman, the State Comptroller and Ombudsman of the State of Israel, was vice-president of the organization and became president in 2024.

 Tasks

 The objectives of the organisation, defined in Article 1 of its Statutes, are to promote professional cooperation among SAI members and other organizations, to encourage the exchange of information and documentation, to advance the study of public sector audit, to stimulate the creation of university professorships in this subject and to work towards the harmonisation of terminology in the field of public sector audit.

 EUROSAI undertakes its activity through three bodies, i.e. the Congress, the Governing Board and the Secretariat.

 Congress

 According to the organisation’s Statutes, the EUROSAI Congress is the supreme authority of the organisation and consists of all its members.
 It is convened every three years.
 Up to now, the following congresses have taken place: